Top Ranking: A Diplo Dub: Background

 The Diplo remix of "I'm a Lady", which features Amanda Blank, was later included in its entirety on Blank's 2009 album I Love You.

-After taking inspiration from a Siouxsie and the Banshees song for her track "My Superman" on her debut album, Santogold sampled for this mix tape another song of their Kaleidoscope, "Lunar Camel".
+After taking inspiration from a Siouxsie and the Banshees song for her track "My Superman" on her debut album, Santogold sampled for this mixtape another song from their album Kaleidoscope, "Lunar Camel", on the track "Find a Way (Grame & Switch Mix)".

 Critical reception

 The mixtape has received comparisons to M.I.A. and Diplo's 2004 mixtape, Piracy Funds Terrorism.
 However, Pitchfork Media stated that "the similarities between this collaboration and Diplo's first-- 2004's M.I.A.-trumpeting Piracy Funds Terrorism mix-- are as superficial as those between M.I.A. and Santogold themselves."
 According to NME, Top Ranking "expands on her [Santogold's] debut's cultural crossover", incorporating "hyphy, crunk, classic dub and new wave".
 The review continued that the mixtape "is a must-have" either "as a standalone mixtape or a perfect companion to Santogold".
 Exclaim! said that Top Ranking "showcases Santogold's steeze and flexibility as an MC/singer."
 They praised Diplo's "global and eclectic" production, calling Top Ranking "a top-notch mixtape that will hopefully find its way up from the underground."
 Idolator labelled the disc "an entertaining listen, with most of the disparate influences that influence Santogold's debut appearing in one form or another."
 Slant Magazine said that "Top Rankings hotness can't—and shouldn't—be downplayed", but also that it doesn't distinguish itself from Piracy Funds Terrorism and that "Santogold's unique essence feels lost amid the clutter."Top Ranking was named one of 2008's five best mixtapes by The Guardian.
 The publication also named the Diplo Remix of "I'm a Lady" featuring Amanda Blank one of the "singles" of the year.